annieradams/annieradams/README.md

 ### What am I up to? 👩🏼‍🎓 🚵🏻‍♀️ 🌎

-I have recently graduated from the Unvierstity of California, Santa Barbara, receiving my Masters of Science in Environmental Data Science!
-I have learned lots in the areas of machine learning, data visualization, statistics, and environmental modeling!
-I am extremely motivated by the capabilities of data science and looking forward to doing meaningful work iin my career!
+I am a Lecturer at the Bren School of Environmental Science and Management!
+I specialize in the intersection of environmental science and data science, with expertise in:

+- Machine learning applications across diverse environmental domains,
+- Data visualization techniques that transform complex findings into actionable insights
+- Data storytelling techniques that translate complex environmental findings into compelling narratives for non-technical audiences, policymakers, and community stakeholders
+- Open science advocacy through reproducible workflows, version control, and collaborative coding practices, adapting to evolving data science standards while mentoring students in sustainable research methodologies

+My work bridges the gap between cutting-edge data science and pressing environmental challenges.
+I'm passionate about empowering the next generation of environmental leaders with computational skills while developing innovative solutions to sustainability problems.

 In my spare time, I love to bike, hike, and camp!
 I am so lucky to live on the California Coast, where the sun is always shining (aside from some May gray and June gloom ⛅️).
 I love to travel abroad and try to visit a National Park in each new country I visit!